ni/VireoSDK/CONTRIBUTING.md

 If you used GitHub Desktop to clone the fork you should see both the remotes listed above.

-If you used the git commandline tool to clone the fork you may need to [add the upstream remote](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) to your local clone:
+If you used the git command-line tool to clone the fork you may need to [add the upstream remote](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) to your local clone:

 ```console
 git remote add upstream https://github.com/ni/VireoSDK.git